Floorp-Projects/Floorp/devtools/docs/backend/protocol.js.md

 * Manually
 * Magically

-Manually - If you're using a DebuggerClient instance, you can discover the actorID manually and create a Front for it:
+Manually - If you're using a DevToolsClient instance, you can discover the actorID manually and create a Front for it:

     let hello = new HelloFront(this.client, { actor: <hello actorID> });